primetheus/svn2github-bash/README.md

 2. You may encounter issues with cloning the history if your repository has corrupt revisions.
 In this case, it will be required to do a clean cutover.
 This script does not yet fully support a clean cutover, but it is in the works

 3. If you have a `trunk` folder and files in the root of the repository then the script will treat the root as trunk.
 This is because `git-svn` cannot treat 2 folders like `master`.

+4. `Git-LFS` is automatically initialized if large files are discovered, but this does not get around the max filesize limit of GitHub.
+You will still need to either increase that filesize temporarily for the migration, or else manually clean up the files.
+This is not handled by the script